jessicaswareena/Marketing_Analysis_Project/README.md

 </p>

 # Marketing Conversion Funnel & Revenue Optimization Analysis
 A mid-sized e commerce brand in the **activewear and lifestyle accessories** space was struggling with **plateauing revenue despite healthy traffic** from Email, Adwords, Organic search, Facebook, and YouTube.
-Leadership wanted to know whether the problem was weak traffic or an experience that failed users who were already ready to buy.
+Leadership wanted to know whether the problem was- weak traffic or an experience that failed users who were already ready to buy.
-As the Data Analyst supporting Growth and Product, the goal of this project was to turn session data into a clear, decision ready view of where the funnel leaks, which channels quietly carry the business, and what must be fixed before more money goes into acquisition.
+As the *Data Analyst supporting Growth and Product*, the goal of this project was to turn session data into a clear, decision ready view of where the funnel leaks, which channels quietly carry the business, and what must be fixed before more money goes into acquisition.
 ## 📌 Project Overview
 FlexLife serves roughly **40,000** customers through a digital first storefront focused on performance apparel, athleisure, and related accessories.
 Traffic is driven primarily by **Email campaigns, paid search (Adwords), Organic search, and social media** placements on Facebook and YouTube.
 Despite solid visit volumes, revenue growth has been uneven and conversion rates underwhelming, prompting concerns about both traffic quality and onsite experience.